timtonthat/personal-attack-classifier/README.md

 The repository is divided in two directories:

-1.`Build a personal attack classifier` : Detailled documentation on end-to-end NLP modeling process 2.`Serving a personal attack classifier` : REST API code to serve the trained model
+1. `Build a personal attack classifier` : Detailled documentation on end-to-end NLP modeling process
+2. `Serving a personal attack classifier` : REST API code to serve the trained model

 ## Requirements